benjreinhart/pnet/README.md

 Performs a `GET` against the phish.net API with the specified `method` and `params`.

-* `method` (String, required) - The phish.net API method.
+* `method` {String} - The phish.net API method.
 Preceeding 'pnet.' is optional.
-* `params` (Object, required) - Params to be passed in the API call.
+* `params` {Object} - Params to be passed in the API call.
-* `callback` (Function, required) - The function to be called when the request completes or errors out.
-The function will be passed two arguments, the first argument is an `Error` object if one has occurred or `null`.
-The second argument is the parsed JSON response from the phish.net API OR the request URL if the `urlOnly` param is `true`.
+* `callback` {Function} - The function to be called when the request completes or errors out.
+The function will be passed three arguments, the first argument is an `Error` object if one has occurred or `null`.
+The second argument is the requested URL and the third is the parsed JSON response from the phish.net API.

 #### apikey(key) → String or undefined

 Sets a default phish.net API key.
 When called with no args, it returns the API key.

-* `key` (String or undefined, optional) - When passed a value other than `null` or `undefined`, it sets the default API key to `key`.
+* `key` {String|undefined|null} - When passed a value other than `null` or `undefined`, it sets the default API key to `key`.
 When called with 0 arguments, it returns the value that was set or `undefined`.
 When called explicitly with `null` or `undefined`, it unsets the current value of the API key from the default params.

 ### Examples